Introduction

 Applications

-Tantalum sputtering targets are widely used in:
+Tantalum sputtering targets are used across many advanced technology industries:

-Thin film resistors and capacitors – stable conductive layers.
+Thin film resistors and capacitors

 Technical Parameters